 Martha sees you as a whole person, beyond your worries or concerns.
 She uses strength-based, mindfulness, radical acceptance, and narrative approaches, with a focus on cognitive behavioural therapy for mood disorders.
 She normalizes challenging conversations around mental health and shares her clinical knowledge in an approachable way.
 She uses a holistic approach to help you find the path towards a better version of yourself.

-Martha enjoys getting to know people and the unique aspects of their lives.
+Martha enjoys getting to know people and the diverse aspects of their intricate lives.
 Whichever roles you are in, whatever identities you hold, and wherever you are in life, Martha wants to know you just as you are.
 She invites you to work with her to build balance and wellness, and define what fulfillment means to you.

 Master of Social Work, Ryerson University (2019)

 Bachelor of Social Work, York University (2016)

 Ontario College of Social Workers and Social Service Workers